OliverCi/freeplane2md/README.md

     -v --verbose                Output additional information to stderr.
     -o --output=<markdownfile>  Specify Markdown-file to be written to.
                                 "-o -" writes to stdout.
+    -n --no-clobber             Do not overwrite target file, if it already exists.
+(Overwritten by -f)
+    -f --force                  Force overwriting target file.
+    --no-timestamp              Omit HTML comment with timestamp, which is otherwise used to prevent eroneous overwrites.
     -l --headerlevel=<level>    Number of levels to be converted to headers [default: 1]
     -t --todo                   Treat as to-do list.
 Translate non header